dictation-toolbox/dragonfly/README.rst

 Introduction
 ----------------------------------------------------------------------------

+This project is a fork of the original `t4ngo/dragonfly <https://github.com/t4ngo/dragonfly>`__ project.

+This project is known as Dragonfly2 on the PyPI repository, but for purposes of functionality, it is referred to as Dragonfly below.

 Dragonfly is a speech recognition framework for Python that makes it convenient to create custom commands to use with speech recognition software.
 It was written to make it very easy for Python macros, scripts,